marcinKotynia/deployTool/README.md

-# DeployTool.
-How To setup simple CI using Github weebhooks and  deploymentKey on Windows Machine with IIS
+# DeployTool

+Dead simple solution for Continuous Integration Environment on Windows Machine.
+How it works.

+- Install Deploy Tool on yor server.
+- When you  commit ( publish release ... )
+- DeployTool Will trigger command from your configuration

 ## Prerequisites

 - Windows Machine  (Windows Server , Windows 10)
 - GIT https://git-scm.com/
-- Github Account
+- Github Account (applies also to Bitbucket, Gitlab others that supports WeebHook)

+# DeployTool - How To setup simple CI using Github weebhooks and  deploymentKey on Windows Machine with IIS

 ## Step 1 Create ssh certificate - server